-- A. The generic time parameters are the following: - InitialEpoch.
-A Time indicated the start time of the entire time driven execution; - DefaultTimeSegmentDuration.
-An Integer with the default duration (in seconds) to apply when adding a new time segment to the timeline. - B. A time segment is defined by the following parameters: - TimeSegmentStartTime.
-A Time indicating the start time of the time segment; - TimeSegmentDuration.
-An Integer indicating the duration of the time segment (in seconds); - Active.
+- A. The generic time parameters are the following: - o InitialEpoch.
+A Time indicated the start time of the entire time driven execution; - o DefaultTimeSegmentDuration.
+An Integer with the default duration (in seconds) to apply when adding a new time segment to the timeline. - B. A time segment is defined by the following parameters: - o TimeSegmentStartTime.
+A Time indicating the start time of the time segment; - o TimeSegmentDuration.
+An Integer indicating the duration of the time segment (in seconds); - o Active.
 An Boolean indicating whether the time segment is to be executed; - A set of module execution modes, identifying the mode in which each module shall execute during that time segment.
 It may optionally include a set of parameters re-defining module execution mode parameters used when the user intends to manually override the default values for a module execution mode.
-Each module execution mode is defined by the set of specific parameters grouped in an xml tag with the mode name. - C. A module execution mode definition is a sequence of module execution modes grouped in an xml tag for each module name (module identifier as represented in the orchestrating framework).
+Each module execution mode is defined by the set of specific parameters grouped in an xml tag with the mode name.